CatGCN: Graph Convolutional Networks with Categorical Node Features: Methodology

 \subsection{Interaction modeling of categorical features}

 Inspired by the effectiveness of explicit feature interaction modeling~\cite{FM,NFM,xgboost} in predictive analytics with categorical features, CatGCN focuses on improving the quality of initial node representations $\mathbf{h}$ via feature interaction modeling.
 To thoroughly capture feature interactions, our first belief is that separately modeling the feature interactions of different forms is essential since they convey different signals.
-Here, we consider the feature interactions of two forms: 1) local interaction between feature pair; and 2) global interaction amongst the whole feature set $\mathbb{S}$.
+Here, we consider the feature interactions of two forms: 1) local interaction between features, i.e., within a feature pair; and 2) global interaction amongst the whole feature set $\mathbb{S}$.
 Although much effort has been devoted to modeling local feature interactions~\cite{FM,AFM,NFM}, seldom research has considered the modeling of global interactions.

 To bridge this gap, CatGCN integrates both local and global interactions into initial node representation learning.
-Specifically, as shown in Figure~\ref{fig:framework}, CatGCN first projects the categorical features into feature embeddings, \ie $\mathbf{x} \longrightarrow \mathcal{E} = \left\{\mathbf{e}_i | i \in \mathbb{S} \right\}$\footnote{ Note that each categorical feature in $\mathbb{S}$ is associated with the same node, and their weight can be regarded as 1, so the embedding weight in the following formulas is omitted.
-In cases where features come with non-binary weights, they can be used to multiply the corresponding embeddings as a preprocessing operation here. }, so as to capture the relative relations among features in the embedding space.
-Note that $\mathbf{e}_i \in \mathcal{R}^{D}$ denotes the embedding of categorical feature $i$.
-Upon the feature embeddings, CatGCN explicitly models the local interaction and global interaction with multiplication-based operation and addition-based operation, respectively.
-Lastly, CatGCN is equipped with a fusion module to unify the benefits from both local and global interactions.
+Specifically, as shown in Figure~\ref{fig:framework}, CatGCN consists three main modules: \begin{itemize}[leftmargin=*] \item \textbf{Feature embedding.} CatGCN first projects the categorical features into feature embeddings, \ie $\mathbf{x} \longrightarrow \mathcal{E} = \left\{\mathbf{e}_i | i \in \mathbb{S} \right\}$\footnote{Note that each categorical feature in $\mathbb{S}$ is associated with the same node, and their weight can be regarded as 1, so the embedding weight in the following formulas is omitted.
+In cases where features come with non-binary weights, they can be used to multiply the corresponding embeddings as a preprocessing operation here.}, so as to capture the relative relations among features in the embedding space.
+Note that $\mathbf{e}_i \in \mathbb{R}^{D}$ denotes the embedding of categorical feature $i$. \item \textbf{Interaction modeling.} Upon the feature embeddings, CatGCN explicitly models the local interaction and global interaction with multiplication-based operation and addition-based operation, respectively. \item \textbf{Fusion.} Lastly, CatGCN is equipped with a fusion module to unify the benefits from both local and global interactions. \end{itemize}

-\subsubsection{Local interaction modeling.}
+\subsubsection{Local interaction modeling}